mkirzon/HipLogBot/README.md

 2. `cd` to the cloud function folder
 3. Deploy with this command -
 ```
-gcloud functions deploy hip-log-bot-fn4 \
+gcloud functions deploy hip-log-bot-cf \
 --gen2 \
 --runtime=python311 \
 --region=us-central1 \
 --source=. \
 --entry-point=main \
 --trigger-http \
---allow-unauthenticated
+--allow-unauthenticated \
+--set-env-vars FIRESTORE_COLLECTION_NAME=activityLogs
 ```

+Notes:
-Note that if you make a new hip log function, you'll have to manually enter permissions for the service agent principal.
+1. Note that if you make a new hip log function (ie provide a new name besides `hip-log-bot-cf`), you'll have to manually enter permissions for the service agent principal.
+1. We use an env var`FIRESTORE_COLLECTION_NAME` to parametrize the deployment

 # Development